 RCI public account

-The purpose of the public account is to enable a recorded person, to:
+The purpose of the public account is to enable the account holder to:

-The account also allows the recorded person to save draft applications, resume and update entries and view a dashboard showing the applications they have created.
+The account also allows to save and resume draft applications, update entries and view a dashboard showing the applications they have created.

 How to create your public account

 A public account can be created through the RCI website by clicking on ‘Create an entry’.
-You will then be asked to create an account or log in to proceed.
+You will then be asked to create an account.

 To create a public account, you will be required to:

 - provide your name and email address